AFLplusplus/AFLplusplus/README.md

 done
 ```

-This can also be parallelized, e.g. with `parallel`
+This step can also be parallelized, e.g. with `parallel`

 #### Done!